Fayzullah was a renowned artist of the royal Mughal atelier in the late 18th century, during the reign of Alamgir II. Two of his masterpieces,...

 Siddhartha seemed destined for an extraordinary existence.
 Shortly after the prince was born, the sage made his predictions.
 The boy would become either a great king or a great spiritual teacher.
 Suddhodana, the chief of the Shakya clan, wanted his son to become a ruler.
 Therefore, he surrounded Siddhartha with luxury and comfort to prevent him from seeing any misery.

-However, the quest for knowledge eventually overcame the securities of a wealthy life.
+However, the quest for knowledge eventually overcame the security of a wealthy life.
 Siddhartha left the palace for the first time at the age of twenty-nine.
 Outside, he encountered an old man, a sick man, and a dead man.
 From that moment, he was determined to seek deliverance from the suffering.

 After the event, Siddhartha met a monk who was begging for alms.
 This monk appeared to have an inner tranquility that Siddhartha had never witnessed.
 Moved by the suffering he saw, the young prince abandoned his luxurious existence for a life of ascetic practice.
 Siddhartha left his family’s palace.
-He embarked upon a new life as the itinerant monk.
+He embarked upon a new life as an itinerant monk.

-On his path to enlightenment, Siddhartha spent six years as an ascetic, trying to conquer the innate appetites for comfort.
+On his path to enlightenment, Siddhartha spent six years as an ascetic, trying to conquer the innate appetite for comfort.
 At some point, he was near death from vigilant fasting.
 However, a young girl offered him a bowl of rice.
 After accepting it, Siddhartha had a revelation that physical austerities were not the means to achieve spiritual liberation.
 Then, he sat and meditated beneath a ficus tree.

 Depicted in art, the Buddha has the characteristic circular dot or urna on the forehead.
 It symbolizes a third eye, an ability to see past our mundane universe of suffering.
 The ushnisha or the crown of hair is the three-dimensional oval at the top of his head.
-Overall, artists can employ in their works thirty-two major and eighty minor auspicious marks or lakshanas of the Buddha.
+Overall, artists can employ in their works 32 major and eighty minor auspicious marks or lakshanas of the Buddha.
 They all signify his immense spiritual capacity.

 At the top of the stele or stone slab, there are the branches of the ficus tree with its heart-shaped leaves.
 There, Shakyamuni, or “sage of the Shakya clan”, achieved enlightenment.
 The tree became known as the “enlightenment” or bodhi tree.
 Two other Buddhas flank the central figure.